atisheksingh/atisheksingh/readme.md

 - 💬 Ask me about *Solidity , Blockchains*
 - 💪 Strong knowledge of DeFi Protocols and internal components of Blockchain.
 - 👨‍💻 I’m working as Team lead of Blockchain Dept for Mobiloitte Technologies.
-- 💡 interested in architectur layer of DApp.
+- 💡 interested in architecture layer of DApp.

 <h3 align="left">Connect with me:</h3>